Stratio/cassandra-lucene-index/examples/spark/README.rst

-As you can see the spark-shell examples are just like the Scala code just taking out the SparkContext contruction line because spark-shell builds it while starting
+As you can see the spark-shell examples are just like the Scala code just taking out the SparkContext construction line because spark-shell builds it while starting.

 Usual Cassandra query
 +++++++++++++++++++++

-This example calculates the mean off all (1000 rows) temp values.
+This example calculates the mean off all (1000 rows) temperatures values.

 From terminal: